ArenT1981/bsa_constraint_validation_assign1/README.md

 Since no specific criteria was specified, the deliberate design choice made here was simply to reject it as yielding a valid weekly amount.
 In the code, therefore, by design, it later maps to -1 and as a result subsequently causes the amount to be "validated as invalid".
 Note that a `MONTH` frequency, as a type, is accepted *per se*, in accordance with the requirements; it only subsequently yields an **invalid amount** ("validated as invalid").

+<a name="missing/incompletevalidationcriteriadesignchoices"></a>

-### Missing/Incomplete Validation criteria (Design Choices)
+### 5.4.2\.
+Missing/Incomplete Validation criteria (Design Choices)

 1. `WEEK` is entirely missing as either "validated as valid" or "validated as invalid", much as it is missing as an explicitly defined term (see above).
 However, since we have chosen to map it to the value 1 (see above), it seems consistent to also allow its validation determination based on the **result of this division by 1**.
 The result, naturally, is largely tautological, since any value divided by one is just itself; in practice it will therefore always cause a valid currency value to validate as valid, subject to no violations of any other constraints (see below).

 2. The term definition:

 "An amount contains a value of pounds and pence entered as a String with an optional decimal point."

 is underspecified/under-determined.
 A sensible interpretation would accept that both "100" and "100.00" meet this definition.
 But what of "100.", or "100.1"?
 Here, the choice was made to be fairly strict: if a pence amount is specified in the string, it must be fully qualified in accordance to our conventional way of representing currency values in prices/on display.
 Therefore, "400" is acceptable, since it would universally be interpreted as "£400" (or, being pedantic, "£400.00").
 Similarly for a value such as "550.80".
 Contrariwise, "550.8", or "550." are by design, here not accepted.
-Whilst we could reasonably interpret "550.8" as £550.80, or "550." as £550.00, the fact is either of these representations would be considered, at best, a sloppy representation of a UK Sterling currency value, or, at worst, entirely wrong (after all, suppose "550.8" masks a rounding of "550.83"; therefore it should actually be stated as "550.83", not simply "550.8".
+Whilst we could reasonably interpret "550.8" as £550.80, or "550." as £550.00, the fact is either of these representations would be considered, at best, a sloppy representation of a UK sterling currency value, or, at worst, entirely wrong (after all, suppose "550.8" masks a rounding of "550.83"; therefore it should actually be stated as "550.83", not simply "550.8".

 3. `MONTH` as discussed above is not an unambiguous weekly divisor.
 Therefore, in the code, it will always subsequently "validate as invalid".
 So, for example, an Amount of £40.00 over a `MONTH` frequency will therefore be "invalid", even though some might conventionally want to interpret that as equating to a weekly amount of £10.00.
 This is by design.

 4. Technically neither a `QUARTER` nor `YEAR` are strictly either 13 weeks or 52 weeks exactly, since a year itself is not precisely 365 days.
 Such a level of discrimination will be bypassed here, however, by following the specified criteria of 13 and 52.
 In general usage our conventional calendar is "close enough", even allowing for some variability due to its inexact division into whole units.
 Only in the case of a `MONTH` is there a significant deviation, hence why it was deliberately rejected here; 31 days is quite a significant deviation from 28 as a divisor.

 5. An Amount of `0` (or `0.00` if you prefer) is an undefined/an edge case.
 Do we validate it as valid after acceptance?
 Since it is meaningless (at least in our context here, and computationally, for that matter) to attempt to divide by zero, it is therefore rejected during the validation algorithm and will always "validate as invalid".
 Similary for negative values (though one could make a legimate argument on the basis of it effectively showing a weekly amount owed, rather than an amount to be paid).

 6. No constraint is put upon the the maxima (or minima, for that matter) input Amount.
 Allowing an unconstrained input amount is a potential security risk at worst, or otherwise a bad implementation choice, since there are clear limits on the extent of currency amounts we would legitimately be interested in calculating.
 The system should not therefore accept an Amount value that has, say, 250,000 *digits*, since it clearly does not represent any sane currency payment.
 Indeed, the limit was set at 11 characters in total (since the input is a String), which is still exceptionally generous, as it would allow currency payments of (at worst) "99999999.99" or (at best) "99999999999".
 So values up to £99,999,999.99 if specified with pence, i.e. 99 million pounds.
 11 characters seemed a sensible limit.
 So this particular limit is enforced by a `@Length` annotation on the Amount member variable.

+<a name="implementationnotes"></a>

-# Implementation Notes
+# 6\.
+Implementation Notes

+<a name="currencyverification"></a>

-## Currency Verification
+## 6.1\.
+Currency Verification

 The verification/acceptance of sane currency values (as per our term defintion above; see point *2.* in the previous section) is accomplished through the application of a regular expression that pattern matches the Amount String.
 This method returns a boolean flag that indicates whether the value is a sane/acceptable representation of a currency: